 © InfoWe’re all familiar with the scare stories about asylum seekers ‘flooding’ the UK.
 But how do these tales of mass invasion stand up against the statistical data?

-How many asylum seekers are allowed to stay in the UK?
+How many asylum seekers were allowed to stay?

 Which countries do asylum seekers come from?

 More than half of the world's refugees (55%) came from just five countries in 2013.© Info

 - Somalia: 1,130,939

 - Sudan (may include citizens of South Sudan): 619,088